21b6008/zc-3201-202308-group-project/README.md

 Next, its `Joint Speed`, there are a total of eight elements, however we will be only using six of them, corresponding to the six joints.
 From `Element 1` through `Element 6`, the values as of testing are: 52, 40, 50, 62.8, 62.8, 62.8.

+## Robot
+Before starting the server, we need to first set up the robot correctly.
+Make sure to:

+1. Attach a gripper.
+For our testing, we were using the Adaptive Grippers.
+2. Install the camera module.
+3. Attach the platform so that the camera can calibrate.
+4.

 ## Server
 To start the server, you need to run two things:
 1. server.py